-If you are looking for something fun and free to do this summer in Surfers Paradise then this is it!
-For nine days from the 13th – 21st March local and national artists will create an extravaganza of fun and creativity.
+If you are looking for something fun and free to do in late summer in Surfers Paradise then this is it!
+For nine days in March local and national artists have created an extravaganza of fun and creativity.

-The theme for 2021 is CIRCUS CARNIVAL and I can’t wait to see what the artists do with it.
-There will be giant sand sculptures created along the front with a backdrop of the surf and golden sands but there is more on the way.
-We’ll see regular daily circus performances and an exciting array of live music.
-Best of all for local families the event is free and has a COVID safe plan so make sure you get this one on the calendar.
+We’re still waiting to hear what the theme will be next year but I can’t wait to see what the artists do with it.
+The usual format sees giant sand sculptures created along the front with a backdrop of the surf and golden sands but it gets bigger and better with new additions and a wider representation from the arts each year.
+Best of all for local families the event is free.

 Details are still being finalised but as artists are confirmed and the schedule finalised you’ll see those details here.

-The event has had various themes over its decade long history with recent years being cartoon oriented including Disney Magical Friendships and Dreamworks Heros.
-The CIRCUS theme will take things in a different direction and we’re excited to see where that goes.
+The event has had various themes over its decade long history with recent years being cartoon oriented including Disney Magical Friendships and Dreamworks Heros and more recently a circus theme taking things in a different direction.

-We understand that the event will expand on earlier years layout which has featured a giant interactive sculpture section in the middle of the display area and this is an opportunity to watch a sculpture being created and have a chat with some of the artists.
+We understand that future events will expand on earlier years’ layout which has featured a giant interactive sculpture section in the middle of the display area and this is an opportunity to watch a sculpture being created and have a chat with some of the artists.

 The compact sand is boxed in several layers to keep it firmly packed.
 The sections are removed one at a time and the design carved out from the top down.
-It’s quite incredible to watch the design being revealed from the lumps of wet sand, the artists will be work on the design between 9.30 am and 6 pm each day.
-Once complete you will be able to have your photo taken with the display.
+It’s quite incredible to watch the design being revealed from the lumps of wet sand, the artists work on the design each day at the start of the even.
+Once complete you are able to have your photo taken with the display.

 Our fave sand sculptures from previous years